 How you can help your child wear an eye patch for amblyopia

-- Amblyopia is commonly called "lazy eye."
-Reassure your child that despite the nickname, an eye with amblyopia is not actually lazy and that he or she has not done anything wrong.
-A child with amblyopia may not even know that he or she is using only one eye.
-Ignoring the image from the weak eye is the brain's unconscious response, not the child's decision.
-Your child has no control over this process.
+Amblyopia is commonly called "lazy eye."
+Tell your child that despite the nickname, an eye with amblyopia is not actually lazy and that your child has not done anything wrong.
+A child with amblyopia may not even know that they are using only one eye.

-- Consider giving rewards when your child wears the patch without complaints or difficulties.
-You can use a day planner or a calendar to show your child's progress toward the reward.
+Consider giving rewards when your child wears the patch without complaints or difficulties.
+You can use a phone app or a calendar to show your child's progress toward the reward.

 Try to have some fun

-- Give your child as much one-on-one attention as possible while he or she is wearing the patch.
-Your child will enjoy the time you spend together, and this will help take his or her mind off the patch.
+Give your child as much one-on-one attention as possible while they are wearing the patch.
+Your child will enjoy the time you spend together, and this will help take their mind off the patch.
 Try to find games and activities that capture your child's attention and make the affected eye work harder.

 Make the weak eye work